qubard/mcidle-python/README.md

 [Watch a demo here!](https://youtu.be/r26vacizGJw)

-It is particularly useful for servers which punish you for disconnecting (e.g `2b2t.org` which has queues)
+It is particularly useful for servers which punish you for disconnecting (e.g `2b2t.org` which has queues).

 Feel free to submit an issue if something doesn't work properly.
 I would like to point out that this has not been heavily tested so there will definitely be bugs.

+This only has only been tested to work on python3.7 and below! python3.8 seems to break it with the `cryptography` library not being compiled for 3.8 or above.
+[Install python3.6.8 here](https://www.python.org/downloads/release/python-368/) if you're experiencing issues.
+You can see your python version by running `python` in a command prompt.

 # Supported Versions